TamirKashy/tamirKashy/README.md

 **Computer Science undergraduate (HIT, expected 2027).
 I build and run production web services.**

 Most of my work is live software with real users, billing, and uptime concerns rather than practice projects.
-You can sign up and use both of the products below right now, and the MCP server is published on npm.
+You can sign up and use all three of the products below right now, and the MCP server is published on npm.

 ---